Drunk van driver who killed brother and sister in M4 crash jailed

 Martin Newman, 41, admitted causing the deaths by dangerous driving of Jayden-Lee Lucas, three, and his four-year-old sister, Gracie-Ann Wheaton, at 1.45pm on Saturday February 5.

-He further admitted seriously injuring their mother, Rhiannon Lucas, and to being twice over the drink driving limit and having traces of cocaine in his system.
+He further admitted seriously injuring their mother, Rhiannon Lucas, being twice over the drink-driving limit and having traces of cocaine in his system.

+Ms Lucas’s family have expressed anger at the sentence and said they will appeal for a harsher punishment that better reflects the loss of two children.

+Judge Daniel Williams acknowledged some will find the sentence “inadequate”, but he said only Parliament can change the law.

 The family, from Tredegar, had been returning from a birthday party and were heading to Techniquest in Cardiff when their car was hit by Newman’s Ford Transit on the M4 between junctions 28 and 29 near Newport.

-Newman, of Croeserw, can be seen behaving erratically on Traffic Wales cameras, weaving in and out of traffic and straddling the white line and was seen speaking on the phone, before he crosses three lanes and enters the hard shoulder in what appears to be an attempt to undertake a lorry.
+Newman, of Croeserw, could be seen driving erratically on Traffic Wales cameras, weaving in and out of traffic and straddling the white line, and was seen speaking on the phone before he crossed three lanes and entered the hard shoulder in what appeared to be an attempt to undertake a lorry.

 Accident investigators found he was travelling at 70mph when he veered into the hard shoulder and braked two seconds before impact, hitting the back of the red Ford Fiesta in which the children were sitting at 57mph.

-Gracie-Ann died the next day after suffering a cardiac arrest and her younger brother Jayden-Lee died less than a week later while their mother, Rhiannon Lucas, remained seriously injured in hospital for 10 days.
+Gracie-Ann died the next day after suffering a cardiac arrest and her younger brother Jayden-Lee died less than a week later.
+Their mother was in hospital for 10 days.

+Ms Lucas’s injuries included a fractured sternum, bleeding in the abdomen, broken ribs, and severe lacerations to her liver.

-Newman told police he had been working as a painter and decorator in Leicester that week and the previous night had been drinking and taking cocaine until 5am and got only two hours sleep.
+Newman told police he had been working as a painter and decorator in Leicester that week and the previous night he had been drinking and taking cocaine until 5am and had only had two hours sleep.

 The next morning he decided he was too hungover and tired to work and instead chose to drive the three-hour journey back to Bridgend.